mosip/documentation/docs/Patch-1.1.5.5.md

 * New Feature: Ability to generate verifiable credentials as part of MOSIP credential issuance #MOSIP-19079
 * New Feature: Support for Anonymous Profiling #MOSIP-18179
 * Bug Fix: Support for resident services to update the status of VID
-* Bug Fix: ID repo anonymous profile - if we don't pass verified attributes in the add record request it displays as null instead of “\[]” #MOSIP-18169
-* Bug Fix: Fixed Channel Info table population issues #MOSIP-18166
-* Bug Fix: Biometric value is not getting populated for demo update using ID repo instant APIs in Anonymous Profile #MOSIP-18167
-* Bug Fix: Instead of publishing biometric data of individuals in a single CBEFF file, data is split and sent to IDA #MOSIP-17300
+* Performance Fix: Instead of publishing biometric data of individuals in a single CBEFF file, data is split and sent to IDA #MOSIP-17300
-* Bug Fix: Biometric data are not getting updated properly in Anonymous profiling #MOSIP-18202
-* Performance Fixes: Primary key constraint error seen for few requests in ID repository add identity API #MOSIP-19422
+* Performance Fix: Primary key constraint error seen for few requests in ID repository add identity API #MOSIP-19422
 * Performance Fix: Caching of salt tables in IDRepo
 * Performance Fix: To compute a salt key, instead of performing modulo operation, substring operation has been done #MOSIP-18522
 * Upgrade: The WebSub client version has been updated for connecting with the Kafka based WebSub.